COLLEGE STUDENT DRUG OFFENSES DEFENSECONTACT US NOW FOR A CONSULTATION

 When you attend a college or university, you are subject to the rules and regulations in the college code of conduct.
 Though rules may differ from school to school, almost every code has strict rules regarding illegal drugs, which can include steroids, prescription drugs, narcotics, and more.
 Rules often address the use, possession, distribution, and manufacture of drugs and set out strict penalties if you are found to be in violation.
 If you are facing accusations of drug offenses, you have a significant amount on the line, including your future educational and employment opportunities.

-If your college or university is investigating you for a drug-related offense, your first call should be to college student defense attorney Felice Duffy at the office of Duffy Law, LLC at 203-946-2000.
+If your college or university is investigating you for a drug-related offense, your first call should be to the highly experienced Conduct Code defense attorneys at Duffy Law, LLC at 203-946-2000.

 Possible penalties for drug-related violations

 If your school decides that you committed a drug-related violation of the code of conduct, the administration may implement the following penalties:

 In addition to these immediate-term consequences, having a drug violation on your college record can affect your ability to get accepted into future educational programs or to obtain federal loans.